HIPAA Breach Notification Deadline Calculator

 Every deadline in the HIPAA Breach Notification Rule runs from one moment: the day the breach is discovered.
 The rule, at 45 CFR 164.404(a)(2), defines that day precisely.
 A breach is treated as discovered on the first day it is known to the organization, or the first day it would have been known by exercising reasonable diligence.
 Just as important, the breach is treated as known to the organization if any workforce member or agent, other than the person who caused the breach, knew or reasonably should have known about it.
 In other words, the clock does not politely wait until the news climbs the org chart to the privacy officer.
 If a help-desk technician saw the alert in March, the organization discovered the breach in March, even if leadership only heard about it in May.

 This is why the discovery date, and not the incident date, is the input that drives this calculator.
 An attacker may have been inside a system for months before anyone noticed, but the 60-day clock does not start at intrusion.
 It starts at detection, real or constructive.
-The practical takeaway is that the speed of your monitoring and the clarity of your internal escalation directly shorten or lengthen the time you actually have.
-An organization with fast detection and a clear path to the privacy officer keeps most of its 60 days.
-An organization where incidents sit unreported in a junior queue can burn weeks of its window before anyone with notification responsibility even learns the breach exists.
+The practical takeaway is that the speed of your monitoring and the clarity of internal escalation affect how much time remains for analysis and notice.
+A delay between workforce discovery and escalation does not restart the federal clock, so incident procedures should route reports promptly to the people responsible for breach analysis and notification.

 Notice to individuals: the core 60-day deadline